Empowering Black Occupational Therapy Practitioners and Students |

 The NBOTC Frances Swift Scholarship Award was established in 1984 to honor the pioneering Black Occupational Therapist, Frances Swift.
 The purpose of this scholarship is to annually provide financial incentive and encouragement to one Black student who is pursuing a career in Occupational Therapy.

-The Scholarship application process for 2025 is now open.
-The deadline for all applications will be February 22, 2025, at 11:59 PM CST.
+The Scholarship application process for 2026 is now open.
+The deadline for all applications will be March 20th, 2026, at 11:59 PM CST.
 For any questions regarding the scholarship form or process, please contact our Scholarship Chair at NBOTCScholarship@gmail.com.

 The NBOTC scholarship award was established in 1984 in honor of Frances Swift, a Black Occupational Therapist, who was a passenger on the ill-fated Korean Airlines Flight 007, shot down by the Soviet Union on September 1, 1983.
 Frances Swift graduated from the University of Buffalo in Occupational Therapy.
 She held positions in Occupational Therapy in Washington, D.C., and Detroit, Michigan.
 She was Chief Occupational Therapist at Mt.
 Carmel Hospital in Detroit.
 At the time of her death, Frances Swift was en route to Japan to explore the linkage between Asians and African-Americans.